Voltbike Yukon 750 limited edition first impressions and review

 Voltbike is a direct to consumer E-bike company, this helps to keep the retail price down.
 There is no middleman.
 When you order your E-bike chances are you will be talking directly to George himself.
 This keeps him in direct contact with his customers and to get direct feedback from his customers.

 They do listen to customer feedback and continually make improvements with every new E-bike model.

-Since they rolled out their first E-bike in they have introduced four different models and have had a keen ear to customer feedback and have consistently added and made improvements to their bikes every year.
+Since they rolled out their first E-bike in 2013 they have introduced five different models and have had a keen ear to customer feedback and have consistently added and made improvements to their bikes every year.
 They have made thousands of E-bikes and have shipped them off to many parts of the world with many happy customers.

 VOLTBIKE YUKON 750 LIMITED EDITION FIRST IMPRESSIONS AND REVIEW